Surb22/2021_Spring_finals-1/README.md

 H1:There has been no change in employment of foreign workers over the years.

-Hypothesis 2: To test if there has been a notable change in the number of Labor Condition Applications being certified based on who was there in the White house and a certain preference was given to applicants of a particular nationality.
+Hypothesis 2: To test if there has been a notable change in the number of Labor Condition Applications being certified based on who was there in the White house and if a certain preference was given to applicants of a particular nationality.

 H0: The "Obama" and the "Trump" government favored citizens from a certain nationality in certifying Labor Condition Applications based on the relations of United States with that particular nation.